RIVER THAMES HUBS

 Location - London, River Thames, Greenwich

-The proposed maritime infrastructure solution is a world first: a 2000-square-metre midstream facility made up of floating, modular, and scalable “Smart Hubs.”
+The proposed maritime infrastructure solution is a world first: a 2000-square-metre midstream facility made up of on water, maritime, modular, and scalable “Smart Hubs.”

-The Smart Hubs are floating platforms that integrate cutting-edge technologies to support a wide range of maritime applications, including future fuel provision, electric charging and connections, cargo handling, and passenger services.
+The Smart Hub systems are maritime platforms that integrate cutting-edge technologies to support a wide range of maritime applications, including future fuel provision, electric charging and connections, cargo handling, and passenger services.

 THE CHALLENGE